ethereumbook/ethereumbook/src/chapter_6.md

 A contract-creation transaction need only contain a data payload that contains the compiled bytecode that will create the contract.
 The only effect of this transaction is to create the contract.
 You can include an ether amount in the `value` field if you want to set the new contract up with a starting balance, but that is entirely optional.
 If you send a value (ether) to the contract-creation address without a data payload (no contract), then the effect is the same as sending to a burn address—there is no contract to credit, so the ether is lost.

-As an example, we can create the `Faucet.sol` contract used in Chapter 2 by manually creating a transaction to the zero address with the contract in the data payload.
+As an example, we can create the `Faucet.sol` contract used in Chapter 2 by manually creating a transaction with an empty `to` field and the contract bytecode in the data payload.
 The contract needs to be compiled into a bytecode representation.
 This can be done with the Solidity compiler:

 ```bash
 $ solc --bin Faucet.sol